Osmam History, Family Crest & Coats of Arms

 The surname Osmam was first found in Dorset at Melbury Osmond, a village and civil parish in the union of Beaminster, hundred of Yetminster that dates back to 1283 when it was first listed as Melebur Osmund.
 "Melbury" roughly means "multi-coloured fortified place" from the Old English "maele" + burh."
 Hence collectively the place name meant "fortified place of a man called Osmund."
 Little is known about the place name other than the parish church, St. Osmund's was thought to have been built before 1550.
 It was completely rebuilt in 1745.

-Important Dates for the Osmam family
+Early History of the Osmam family

 This web page shows only a small excerpt of our Osmam research.
 Another 80 words (6 lines of text) covering the years 155 and 1555 are included under the topic Early Osmam History in all our PDF Extended History products and printed products wherever possible.